Dylann Roof is accused of killing nine people at a church in 2015

 Who’s on federal death row

 Three federal inmates have been executed in the United States since the federal death penalty was reinstated in 1988 after a 16-year moratorium.
-They were Timothy McVeigh
+They were Timothy McVeigh, Juan Raul Garza and Louis Jones.

-Boston Marathon bomber Dzhokhar Tsarnaev is one of the most latest people to be sentenced to death by a federal judge.
+Boston Marathon bomber Dzhokhar Tsarnaev is one of the most recent people to be sentenced to death by a federal judge.
 There are about 60 people on federal death row.